edikkesh/Open3D/README.md

 	The script writes a sorted list of sorted lists in a file named <b>results.txt</b>.

-* The test is called ColoredTriangleMesh.IdenticallyColoredConnectedComponents.
+* The test is called <b>ColoredTriangleMesh.IdenticallyColoredConnectedComponents</b>.
 	The program <b>unitTests</b> is located at Open3D\build\bin\Debug.
 Run the test as follows:

 		unitTests --gtest_filter=ColoredTriangleMesh.IdenticallyColoredConnectedComponents